-This dish has a funny name, spaghetti alle vongole fujute, means “spaghetti with clams that ran away” in Neapolitan dialect.
+This dish has a funny name, spaghetti alle vongole fujute, which means “spaghetti with clams that ran away” in Neapolitan dialect.
 And it has a funny origin story as well.

 The famous Neapolitan stage and film actor Eduardo de Filippo, the story goes, came home from the theater one night in 1947 planning to make spaghetti alle vongole, only to find he didn’t have any clams in the house, so he just went ahead and made the dish without them.
 Eduardo claimed, despite the absence of its star ingredient, he could still taste and smell the sea.
 The power of suggestion, I guess.
 Thanks to his fame, the story spread far and wide and soon the dish became a local favorite.